Artistic Staff

 After college, Gary was ready to see the world through the lens of his Canon.
 He joined the Navy, of all things, and after graduating from the esteemed US Navy Schools of Photography, worked his craft aboard the aircraft carrier USS Abraham Lincoln for five years, then was chosen for a prestigious position with the White House Communications Agency in Washington, DC, where he served four more years, traveling twice overseas with the President.
 After his stint in Washington, he continued his career stateside—shooting creative campaigns for some of the top agencies in the Southwest.

 Gary lives in Avondale with his wife Kimberly and 7 wonderful children.
 He recently retired as a Senior Chief in the Navy Reserve.
-His youngest daughter has been singing with the choir for 3 years.
+His youngest daughter has been singing with the choir since 2019.

 Many thanks to G Man Studios for creating nearly all of the beautiful photographs on our site!
 Gary volunteers to photograph many of our concerts and events so we have amazing pictures of our choir and singers.